LCC-CIT/CS296N-CourseMaterials/CS296N_Syllabus.md

 ### Course Description

-This course builds on the basic concepts of ASP.NET Core MVC web development covered in CS295N, to cover topics including security, web services, and DevOps.
+This course builds on the basic concepts of ASP.NET Core MVC web development covered in CS295N, to cover topics including security, web APIs, and DevOps.

 ### Learning Outcome